Scoil Naomh Áine, Rathgarogue, New Ross, Co. Wexford

 Participate in policy and decision-

-Put themselves forward / nominate others for election to Board of Management.
+Nominate themselves for election to Board of Management.

 Structures in place to facilitate open communication & consultation with Parents.

-Meeting for parents of new Junior Infants and Senior Infants – September/October
+Meeting for parents of new Junior Infants – September/October

 Parents receive End of Year School Report for each child in early June

 Through the Parents’ Association, parents are invited to discuss and contribute to the drafting and review of all school policies.
-Decisions taken to change current policies and procedures or to introduce new ones will be made known to all parents through our school website.
-Parents will be informed of the addition of these revised policies on the website and in the school newsletter.
+Parents will be informed of the addition of revised policies on the website and in the school newsletter.

 A monthly newsletter keeps parents up-